Narwana: Climate

 Narwana features a typical version of the humid subtropical climate.
 Summers are long and extremely hot, from early April to mid-October, with the monsoon season in between.
 The months of March to May see a time of hot prickling heat.
 Monsoon arrives at the end of June, bringing some respite from the heat, but increasing humidity at the same time.
 The brief, mild winter starts in late November and peaks in January and is notorious for its heavy fog.
 Extreme temperatures range from −0.6 °C (30.9 °F) to 46.7 °C (116.1 °F).

 Religions and Communities

-Hindus constitute the bulk of the population mainly of Jats.
+Hindus constitute the bulk of the population mainly of Jats(Mors, Nains).

 Education

 There are number of schools in the city affiliated either to State board or Central board.
 Also there are many schools affiliated to CBSE.

 Demographics

 As of 2011 India census, Narwana had a population of 62090.
 Males constitute 38,073 of the population and females 34,017.
 Narwana has an average literacy rate of 77.22%, higher than the national average of 74.04%.